The Altucher's Investment Network is an introductory investing newsletter from James Altucher.

 There's a lot to digest here.

-Here's may main takeaways from this newsletter:
+Here are some of the main takeaways from this newsletter:

 James has been around for a while.

-I noted earlier that he gets a lot of attention and a lot of that attention is negative.
+I noted earlier that he gets a lot of attention, and a lot of that attention is negative.

 That's part of being in the light and doing the kind of marketing that he does.